vzamanillo/linter-ruumba/README.md

 This plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [ruumba](https://github.com/ericqweinstein/ruumba).
-It will be used with files that use the Ruby syntax.
+It will be used with files that use the Ruby ERB templating system syntax.

 ## Installation